Challenge: ask a friend for three prompts and use them in a five hundred word fictional story

 Heaven on earth was now a heaven that existed only in memory.
 Summer vacation had come and gone as if it had never been more than a wish.
 Back in the wasteland of first semester, nothing remained except patches of peeling skin, souvenirs from days spent with too much sun and too little sunscreen.

 The cold gray prison block euphemistically referred to as “school” had thoroughly eradicated any sensation of heaven–or freedom for that matter.
-With its humid classrooms that smelled of sweat, dust, bleach and the occasional fart, this was either hell or at least purgatory.
+With its humid classrooms that smelled of sweat, dust, bleach and the occasional fart, this was more like hell–at least purgatory.

 High school is such a magical time someone once had said.